verana-labs/verifiable-trust-vpr-spec/spec.md

   - `cs.digest_algorithm`: `digest_algorithm`

 :::note
-If needed, depending on configuration mode, Trust Registry controller MAY need to create a ECOSYSTEM `Permission` so that validation processes can be run.
+If needed, depending on configuration mode, Ecosystem controller MAY need to create a ECOSYSTEM `Participant` so that validation processes can be run.
 :::

 #### [MOD-CS-MSG-2] Update Credential Schema